jaredpalmer/after.js/UPGRADING.md

 ];
 ```

-> This is too hard and complicated (and there is more things that we have to take care about) so we made a babel plugin to do this automatically because we care about you (DX).
+> This is too hard and complicated (and there are more things that we have to take care about) so we made a babel plugin to do this automatically because we care about you (DX).

 #### Use babel plugin

-Create a `.babelrc` file in root of project (next to the package.json)
+Create a `.babelrc` file in the root of the project (next to the package.json)

 ```js
 // .babelrc